KSP-KOS/KOS/doc/source/structures/volumes_and_files/path.rst

     :access: Get only

     Returns a new path that points to this path's parent.
 This method will throw an exception if this path does not have a parent (its length is 0).

+.. method:: Path:CHANGENAME(name)

+    :parameter name: :struct:`String` new path name
+    :return: :struct:`Path`

+    Will return a new path with the value of the last segment of this path replaced (or added if there's none).

 .. method:: Path:CHANGEEXTENSION(extension)